awsdocs/amazon-ecs-developer-guide/doc_source/AWS_Fargate.md

 Amazon ECS task definitions for Windows on AWS Fargate do not support the `ulimits` parameter to define the resource limits to set for a container\.

 Amazon ECS tasks hosted on Fargate use the default resource limit values set by the operating system with the exception of the `nofile` resource limit parameter which Fargate overrides\.
 The `nofile` resource limit sets a restriction on the number of open files that a container can use\.
 The default `nofile` soft limit is `1024` and hard limit is `4096`\.
+You can set the values of both limits up to `1048576`\.

 The following is an example task definition snippet that shows how to define a custom `nofile` limit that has been doubled: